turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 - What does it return
 - _Optional (but helpful!): Syntax examples, use-case examples in a `repl.it`, analogies, etc._

 After all are complete, each group will do a short presentation on their assigned array prototype.
-Make sure you decide who is leading the presentaion, or split up sections between the three of you!
+Make sure you decide who is leading the presentation, or split up sections between the three of you!

 If you aren't 100% of something you are about add to your presentation - totally ok to ask an instructor!
 We do want to make sure these provide accurate info for your classmates. -->